Savant-sys/The-Block-Jumper/README.md

 # The Block Jumper
-The game application is the survival game that the character is jumping on the platforms by tapping.
+The game application is the survival game that the character is jumping on the platforms by tapping on the game everywhere.

 # Overview
 Application is accessible via this link: